-This paper revisits the optimal PMU placement problem for power systems.
+This paper revisits the OPP problem for a network of power systems.
 The power system is based on a NDAE representation which allows coupling of the differential and algebraic states within the network.
-The NDAE system is discretized using BE, BDF, and TI discretization method and is transformed into a $\mu$-NDAE which retains the mathematical structure of an ODE.
+The NDAE system is discretized using BE, BDF, and TI discretization methods and is transformed into a $\mu$-NDAE which retains the mathematical structure of an ODE.
 We adopt a MHE approach to perform the OPP problem by exploiting the modularity of the observability matrix.
-As such, we pose the OPP as an~\textit{a priori set optimization program} which extenuates the computational burden from performing complex computation at each optimization instance of the combinatorial placement problem.
-Given the comprehensive computational investigation and validation, we answer the posed research questions in Section~\ref{sec:CASE-PPP}: \begin{itemize}[leftmargin=*] \item \textbf{A1}: There is a value for $\mu$ the ensures numerical stability and solvability of the NDAE power system.
+As such, we pose the OPP as an~\textit{a priori set optimization program} which extenuates the computational burden of performing complex computation at each optimization instance when solving the combinatorial placement problem.
+Given the above comprehensive investigation and validation, we answer the posed research questions in Section~\ref{sec:case_study}: \begin{itemize}[leftmargin=*] \item \textbf{A1}: There is a value for $\mu$ the ensures numerical stability and solvability of the NDAE power system.
 Such value bounds the error on differential and algebraic state trajectories. \item \textbf{A2}: The choice of discretization method is important when formulating the nonlinear observability-based approach.
 This depends on the system nonlinearities and their structure.
 For the power system herein, BDF method is suggested for the OPP problem. \item \textbf{A3}: Indeed, robustness against measurement noise and load/renewables uncertainty is achieved under the OPP framework.
 This is inherent with the MHE framework that the observability-based OPP is built upon. \item \textbf{A4}: Modularity of the optimal PMU placements is observed when increasing the number of PMUs to be employed within the network.
-As mentioned in Section~\ref{sec:CASE-PPP}, this offer computationally efficient solutions for ever-growing power grids and sensor scheduling applications. \end{itemize} The paper is limited to modeling load/renewables as constant power injections.
+As mentioned in Section~\ref{sec:CASE-PPP}, this offers computationally efficient solutions for ever-growing power grids. \end{itemize} The paper is limited to modeling load/renewables as constant power injections.
 A more detailed representation of power-electronic systems, such as solar and wind, is essential.
 Accordingly, our future work will include understanding how system observability and OPP are affected with the allocation of new renewable resources to the power network.
 In specific, we want to understand if modular multi-stage PMU placement is still applicable when modeling power-electronics along with their uncertainty.

 \appendices